Skip to main content Skip to footer

 • assess a person’s health and social care needs

-• support people who have a learning disability with communication
+• support those who have a learning disability with their communication

-• help people to learn and retain abilities, such as sustaining independence in daily life
+• help people to learn and retain abilities, such as sustaining independence and support them to lead a fulfilling life

 • support access to healthcare and other therapies

-• support development of everyday practical and personal skills
+• support the development of everyday practical and personal skills

-• reduce barriers to health and wellbeing opportunities
+• help reduce barriers to health and wellbeing opportunities

 • challenge stigma and discrimination